halfbakedsneed/chowdown/README.md

 ### `scope.collection(selector, inner, [options])`

-This will query the document for an `array` of values such that each value is the result of an inner query executed on a child document.
+This will query the document for an `array` of values such that each value is the result of the `inner` query executed on a child document.

 The set of child documents is pointed to by the `selector` parameter.